singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 Regardless of whether or not you use memoization, note that the number of ways will quickly overflow  the bounds of an integer.
 By the  time you get  to just  n   = 37, the  result has already overflowed.
 Using a long will delay, but not completely solve, this issue.

 It is great to  communicate this  issue  to  your  interviewer.
-He probably won't ask you  to  work  around it (although you  could,  with  a Biginteger class). but  it's nice to demonstrate that you think about these issues.
+He probably won't ask you  to  work  around it (although you  could,  with  a BigInteger class). but  it's nice to demonstrate that you think about these issues.

 **8.2 Robot in a Grid:** Imagine a robot sitting on the upper left corner of grid with r rows and c columns.
 The robot can only move in two directions, right and down, but certain cells are "off limits" such that the robot cannot step on them.
 Design an algorithm to find a path for the robot from the top left to the bottom right.